Hodoo08/final-django-project/README.md

 # Devices and Browsers Tested:

 The application was tested on various devices and browsers, ensuring testing was conducted with assistive technologies such as screen readers and keyboard-only navigation.

+Features Tested:
-Features Tested: CRUD operations, navigation, and accessibility features were tested manually.
+CRUD operations, navigation, and accessibility features were tested manually.
 Results: All critical features worked as expected, including accessibility checks.
-Automated Testing:

 # Tools Used: